 The regulation requires any clothing or personal equipment manufactured to provide protection from injury and to comply to the relevant European standard, which in this case is CE (Conformité Européenne).
 EN17092.
 The clothing or gear will need to have a CE label permanently attached to it with the number of the standard it was tested to.

-There are already many motorcycle garment manufacturers which have clothing tested by CE, but before April 2018 it’s not a requirement to have it.
-Much of the clothing that is currently tested with CE, however, isn’t certified as a whole garment.
-This could mean, for example, that only the armour or maybe the impact areas are CE certified, with the PPE Regulation 2016/425 all areas of the clothing will need to be tested and certified to either A, AA or AAA level.
-For clothing covering the body (Jackets and trousers), this will be known as CE17092
+There are already many motorcycle garment manufacturers which have clothing tested by CE, but before April 2018 it wasd not a requirement .
+Much of the clothing that is currently in use has body armour that is certified however not the whole garment.
+The PPE Regulation 2016/425 (EN17092 etc) means all areas of the clothing will need to be tested and certified to either A, AA or AAA level.
+For clothing covering the body (Jackets and trousers), this will be known as EN17092

-EN 13595-1 is is the standard for Protective clothing for professional motorcycle riders.
-Jackets, trousers and one piece or divided suits.
-Abrasion resistance level 1 or 2, Impact cut resistance level 1 or 2, Burst strength level 1 or 2 – Level 2 is more protective in all cases.
+EN 13595-1 was the standard for Protective clothing for professional motorcycle riders prior to the EN17092 being agreed.
+Jackets, trousers and one piece or divided suits. had to meet an abrasion resistance of level 1 or 2, Impact cut resistance level 1 or 2 and Burst strength level 1 or 2 – Level 2 being more protective in all cases.
+The sheer weight and bulk of some of these suits unfortunately led to negative feedback from users and we now only provide clothing tested using the EN17092 standards above.

 Fiveways Motorcycle Centre Ltd is an Appointed Representative of Automotive Compliance Ltd, who is authorised and regulated by the Financial Conduct Authority (FCA No 497010).
 Automotive Compliance Ltd’s permissions as a Principal Firm allows Fiveways Motorcycle Centre Ltd to act as a credit broker, not as a lender, for the introduction to a limited number of lenders and to act as an agent on behalf of the insurer for insurance distribution activities only.